-Continuous observation of experimental animals after induction of streptozotocin gave some eminent symptoms and confirmed the emergence of diabetes in the experimental rats.
+Continuous observation of experimental animals after induction of streptozotocin gave some eminent symptoms and confirmed the emergence of diabetes mellitus in the experimental rats.
 Table 1 shows the results of close observation and physical examination of experimental rats.
-During administration of plant extracts, the nature of faece, rate of water intake and loss of hair were closely monitored.
+During administration of plant extracts, the nature of faces rate of water intake and loss of hair were closely monitored.

-The nature of faeces in all groups induced with diabetes became semi solid in nature with the exception of normal control whose faces was solid in nature.
-Consequently, as treatment progresses, there were noticeable change in the fecal material to almost normal state, indicative of the fact that there is gradual reversal to the normal state after treatment.
-This observation agreed with the findings by Satoshi and Hitoshi, that Diabetes and some of its complications can affect the digestive system, leading to persistent diarrhea.
-The symptoms of diabetic diarrhea is similar to other forms of diarrhea but it is different from other forms of diarrhea, although it can be hard to distinguish from other types.
-It can occur during the day or night, and it can impact a person's quality of life and social interaction [14].
-According to a study by Miguel et al., the pathogenesis of chronic diarrhea in persons suffering from DM is unclear.
+The nature of feces in all groups induced with diabetes mellitus became semi solid in nature with the exception of normal control whose feces was solid in nature.
+Consequently, as the treatment progressed, there were noticeable changes in the fecal material to almost normal state, indicative of the fact that there is gradual reversal to the normal state after treatment.
+"This observation agreed with the findings by Satoshi and Hitoshi, that Diabetes and some of its complications can affect the digestive system, leading to persistent diarrhea.
+The symptoms of diabetic diarrhea is similar to other forms of diarrhea but it is different from other forms of diarrhea, although it can be hard to be distinguished from other types.
+It can occur during the day or night, and it can impact a person's quality of life and social interaction" [14].
+"According to a study by Miguel et al., the pathogenesis of chronic diarrhea in persons suffering from DM is unclear.
 However, there are several mechanisms which could possibly be the reasons for this phenomena.
-They are; anorectal dysfunction, abnormalities in intestinal motility and secretion, bacterial overgrowth in the small bowel, bile acid catharsis, exocrine pancreatic insufficiency, and celiac disease [15].
-Furthermore, Ogbonnaya and Arem in a review conducted in 1990 found that there are several pathogenic mechanisms responsible for diabetic diarrhea among which autonomic neuropathy, bacterial overgrowth, and Comment [DS274]: During the
+They are; anorectal dysfunction, abnormalities in intestinal motility and secretion, bacterial overgrowth in the small bowel, bile acid catharsis, exocrine pancreatic insufficiency, and celiac disease" [15].
+Furthermore, Ogbonnaya and Arem in a review conducted in 1990 found that there are several pathogenic mechanisms responsible for diabetic diarrhea among which autonomic neuropathy, bacterial overgrowth, and pancreatic exocrine insufficiency have been implicated.
+Pancreatic exocrine insufficiency have being the most important underlying aberrations.